krasserm/krasserm.github.io/stories.md

 [machine-learning-notebooks](https://github.com/krasserm/machine-learning-notebooks),
 [bayesian-machine-learning](https://github.com/krasserm/bayesian-machine-learning) or
 [face-recognition](http://nbviewer.jupyter.org/github/krasserm/face-recognition/blob/master/face-recognition.ipynb?flush_cache=true)
 for some public work samples).
-A main motivation for taking a sabbatical was to combine my software engineering skills with a deeper understanding of machine learning and statistics.
+My main motivation for taking a sabbatical was to combine my software engineering skills with a deeper understanding of machine learning and statistics.
 I see this as a critical skill set for my future as software developer and architect.